mpapadomanolaki/Multi-Step-Deformable-Registration/README.md

 # Multi-Step-Deformable-Registration

 This is a PyTorch implementation of the following paper:
-'Unsupervised Multi-Step Deformable Registration ofRemote Sensing Imagery based on Deep Learning', Remote Sensing
+'Unsupervised Multi-Step Deformable Registration of Remote Sensing Imagery based on Deep Learning', Remote Sensing

 Please cite the this publication if you use this code.